Blagoja95/iskra-demo/README.md

 ## How to use:

-App is deployed to Netlify [Live site url](https://boris-blagojevic-iskra-demo.netlify.app/)
+- App is deployed to Netlify [Live site url](https://boris-blagojevic-iskra-demo.netlify.app/)

+OR
-OR download repo and
+- download repo and

 `npm install` then

 `npm start` go to http://localhost:1234/

-or

-`npm run build`

 ## Build with: